 Solar power in its various forms can certainly be confusing if you’re new to the world of renewable energy.
-Below are answers to common questions we see asked about solar power in relation to residential grid connect systems.
+Below is our solar power FAQ where answers to common questions we see asked about solar power in relation to residential grid connect systems.

 What is a grid connect solar power system?

-Grid connect systems, often located in built up areas, supply solar electricity through an inverter directly to the household and to the electricity grid if the system is providing more energy than the house needs.
+Grid connect systems, which are the most common in built up areas, supply solar electricity through an inverter directly to the household and to the electricity grid if the system is providing more energy than the house needs.
 When power is supplied to the mains grid, the home owner usually receives a credit or a payment for that electricity.
 This is called a feed in tariff.

 What can affect the amount of solar energy received?

 The strength of the solar energy (radiation) available depends on the time of year, the time of day, and the latitude of the generation point.
-The amount of energy generated can be further affected by the amount of dust and water vapour in the air, the amount of cloud cover and any shading of the solar panels and the quality of the solar modules.
-You can learn more about solar radiation levels for your area in our solar power system builder.
+The amount of energy that the system generates can change due to:

 Most certainly.
 For example, a system with solar panels facing in a southerly direction will generate far less than one with a northerly aspect.
 However, east/west installations can be a good option depending on the installation scenario.